eclipse-tractusx/eclipse-tractusx.github.io/docs/website-guidelines/understanding-multi-instance-versioning.md

 npm run docusaurus docs:version:docs-kits 1.0.0
 ```

 This `command` will freeze (create a copy) all the documentation included in the `./docs-kits` folder at the moment of the creation and storage said copy in the `./docs-kits-versioned_docs` folder.
-At the same time, it will create a copy of the `sidebarsDocsKits.js` file and it will storage it in the `./docs-kits_versioned_sidebars` folder.
+At the same time, it will create a copy of the `sidebarsDocsKits.js` file, and it will document it in the `./docs-kits_versioned_sidebars` folder.

 That way `docusaurus` handles the different versions and is the reason why the `./docs-kits` folder is pointing always to the `Next` version.